nedbat/coveragepy/doc/contributing.rst

 You can also affect the test runs with environment variables.
 Define any of these as 1 to use them:

-- COVERAGE_NO_PYTRACER: disables the Python tracer if you only want to run the CTracer tests.
+- ``COVERAGE_NO_PYTRACER=1`` disables the Python tracer if you only want to run the CTracer tests.

-- COVERAGE_NO_CTRACER: disables the C tracer if you only want to run the PyTracer tests.
+- ``COVERAGE_NO_CTRACER=1`` disables the C tracer if you only want to run the PyTracer tests.

-- COVERAGE_ONE_TRACER: only use one tracer for each Python version.
+- ``COVERAGE_ONE_TRACER=1`` will use only one tracer for each Python version.
   This will use the C tracer if it is available, or the Python tracer if not.

-- COVERAGE_AST_DUMP: will dump the AST tree as it is being used during code parsing.
+- ``COVERAGE_AST_DUMP=1`` will dump the AST tree as it is being used during code parsing.

+There are other environment variables that affect tests.
+I use `set_env.py`_ as a simple terminal interface to see and set them.

 Of course, run all the tests on every version of Python you have, before submitting a change.